Article Table Of Contents

 If you're measuring the neighborhoods in Alexandria where crime is low and everyone wants to live, this is an accurate list.

 For more Virginia reading, check out:

-- These Are The 10 Richest Cities In Virginia
+- Richest Cities In Virginia

 - Best Cities For Singles In Virginia

-- 10 Safest Places In Virginia
+- Most Expensive Places To Live In Virginia

 Detailed List Of The Best Neighborhoods To Live In Alexandria For 2020